beerose/blog/content/posts/ts-fight/post.md

   }
 }
 ```

 It's working!
-But hey, every time we the extend `Status` union, we need to remember about handling it in the `getStatus` function.
+But hey, every time we add something to `Status` union, we need to remember about handling it in the `getStatus` function.
 Wouldn't it be better to have TypeScript remembering it for us by using [union exhaustiveness checking](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-exhaustiveness-checking)?

 ---

 ### Cool, but how do I actually do this?

-It's all better said than done, I know.
+It's all easier said than done, I know.
 The idea of static typing may be somewhat strange and I get that it takes time to be fairly confident with it.
 Take small steps and you'll get more comfortable with TypeScript in no time.

 ## Summary